 According to a March 2016 review in the Allergo Journal International, this allergy is becoming increasingly common.
 In fact, an April 2018 review from The Medical Journal of Australia said that this allergy has now been identified on every continent except Antarctica.
 The majority of cases have been reported in Japan, Australia, the United States and Germany.

 If you have a red meat allergy, you'll likely experience lower abdominal pain after eating red meat.
-You may also suffer from swelling and hives and might even experience anaphylaxis.
+You may also experience swelling and hives or even anaphylaxis.
 Your symptoms will usually appear three to six hours after you've eaten a piece of red meat such as beef, lamb or pork.